Pebkac03/espanso_gui/README.md

 3. Select new project, VS Code will prmopt you to install the Flutter SDK.
 4. Choose download SDK, when prompted "which Flutter template" press Esc.
 5. Follow the instructions choosing install location and adding it to PATH.
 The path to the directory can't have any special characters and the directory can't require elevated priviliges.
 Stick with the default if unsure.
-6. Once installed you can either open the directory containing this repo i VS Code and use the "Run debug" button.
+6. Once installed you can either open the directory containing this repo i VS Code, run flutter pub get, and then use the "Run debug" button.
 Or navigate to your the directory in you terminal and use "flutter run" to launch it.

 The official getting started guide can be found here: https://docs.flutter.dev/get-started/install